Featherweight Maintenance & Lori Holt Retreat - McCall, Idaho 2019

 Before we opened the doors we could hear the joyful excitement from the ladies outside the room, waiting in anticipation for the retreat to begin.

-In this photo, Colleen, Jeannie and Tammy are all smiles as Jen & Janalyn open the doors to direct guests for check-in.
+In this photo, Colleen, Jeannie and Tammy are all smiles as the doors were opened to direct guests for check-in.

 Carmon making introductions and instructions as the Retreat begins!